Unifrance publishes its third annual report analyzing the presence and distribution of French audiovisual creations in ten foreign countries.

 Although animation offered fewer programs than other genres in terms of volume, it continued to be bolstered by popular, locally-identified series such as Gigantosaurus, Miraculous: Tales of Ladybug & Cat Noir, and Pyjamasques and maintained its popularity with young audiences on the international scene.
 As for documentaries, the diversity of their subjects and formats ensured their presence on foreign TV channels, keen to shed light on history (such as the Apocalypse collection), the environment and discovery (Amazing Train Journeys) or science (La Science des forces de la nature).
 Last but not least, dramatic fiction was able to reach all types of broadcasters and audiences worldwide, thanks to its diversified program range and strong IPs.
 Whether portraits (Bardot, Marie-Antoinette) or police investigations (Candice Renoir, Capitain Marleau, HIP, Leo Mattei - Special Unit, The Paris Murders), the latter often featuring strong female characters, French dramatic fiction managed to secure a prime-time slot.

 In addition to television broadcasts, festivals (which are increasingly open to series in their official selections) and awards ceremonies have been added to the mix.
-In 2023, for example, Ovidie's A Very Ordinary World won the International Emmy for Short Fiction, Parliament – Season 2 won the Rose d'O for Sitcom and Comedy, The Fire within - a Requiem for Katia and Maurice Krafft picked up the Magnolia Award in Shanghai, and Ukraine, Ice, & Fire was awarded Best Foreign Film at the Golden Gate International Film Festival.
+In 2023, for example, Ovidie's A Very Ordinary World won the International Emmy for Short Fiction, Parliament – Season 2 won the Rose d'O for Sitcom and Comedy, The Fire Within - A Requiem for Katia and Maurice Krafft picked up the Magnolia Award in Shanghai, and Ukraine, Ice, & Fire was awarded Best Foreign Film at the Golden Gate International Film Festival.

 The 2023 annual report can be downloaded below (in French only)